readysettech/docs-old/docs/guides/deploy/deploy-readyset-binary.md

 === "Supabase Postgres"

-    - Note that this tutorial covers the [standard deployment pattern](production-notes.md#standard), with the ReadySet Server and ReadySet Adapter running as a single process on a single machine.
+    - Note that this tutorial deploys the ReadySet Server and ReadySet Adapter running as a single process on a single machine.

     - Make sure you have a [Supabase](https://supabase.com/) database running Postgres 13 or 14.